 FREN 300 Advanced French (4)

 A continuation of the study of advanced French language, leading to readings from various authors, periods, genres, and Francophone countries.
 Specific grammatical structures are studied parallel to the readings, and progress in oral and written French is also stressed.
-The standard course for completing the language requirement and prerequisite normally required for courses counting in the major or minor.
 Prerequisite: FREN 203 or placement.